FITAID Renews Partnership with Leading Endurance Brand Spartan in US and Canada for Multi-Year Term

 As part of the multi-year partnership, FITAID will be served to all racers after they cross the finish line at scheduled 2021 Spartan events in the US and Canada to aid in recovery, in addition to on-site branding.
 The official recovery beverage will also receive integration on Spartan.com, Spartan's social media and the Spartan Up!
 Podcast.

 As a partner since 2015, FITAID has become an essential part of the nutrition-conscious Spartan Community.
-With millions living and breathing the Spartan Lifestyle, the recovery beverage is paramount in their daily, active lives.
+With millions living and breathing the Spartan Lifestyle, the recovery beverage is paramount in the daily, active lives of millions.

 ABOUT LIFEAID BEVERAGE CO.